uaarg/mavctl-python/README.md

 # mavctl-python
-An Open-Source Library integrating PyMavlink for autonomous drone contrl
+An Open-Source Library integrating PyMavlink for autonomous drone control